Stop travelling conmen

 Stop travelling conmen is a campaign to protect the Australian community from misleading and deceptive conduct by people pretending to be legitimate tradespeople.
 It is a joint initiative by all Australian state and territory consumer protection agencies.

-Visit the Stop travelling conmen Facebook page for more information and check the interactive incidents map for reports around Australia.
+Visit the Stop travelling conmen Facebook page for more information.

 If you are approached by conmen call the National Hotline on 1300 133 408 (8.30am to 5pm, Mon - Fri).